ENTERPRISE TERMS OF SERVICE

 9.6 Severability.
 If any provision of this Agreement is held invalid or unenforceable by a court of competent jurisdiction, the remaining provisions of the Agreement will remain in full force and effect, and the provision affected will be construed so as to be enforceable to the maximum extent permissible by law.

 9.7 Notices.
-SWI may provide any notice to Customer under this Agreement by: (a) posting a notice on the SWI website; or (b) sending a message to the email address then associated with Customer’s account.
+SWI may provide any notice to Customer under this Agreement by: (a) posting a notice on the SWI website; or (b) sending a message to the email address then associated with Customer's account.
 Notices SWI provides by posting on the SWI website will be effective upon posting and notices SWI provides by email will be effective when SWI sends the email.
 Customer acknowledges and agrees that any notices, agreements, disclosures, or other communications that SWI sends to Customer electronically will satisfy any legal communication requirements, including that such communications be in writing.
 All notices to SWI that are required or permitted under this Agreement will be in writing, will reference this Agreement, and will be deemed given: (i) when delivered personally; (ii) one (1) business day after deposit with a nationally-recognized express courier, with written confirmation of receipt; (iii) three (3) business days after having been sent by registered or certified mail, return receipt requested, postage prepaid; or (iv) when sent by email, on the date the email was sent without a bounce back message if sent during normal business hours of the receiving Party, and on the next business day if sent after normal business hours of the receiving Party.
-Except as otherwise instructed by SWI, Customer shall send all such notices to SWI to PO Box 261160, Encino, CA 91426 and email to [fill address].
+Except as otherwise instructed by SWI, Customer shall send all such notices to SWI to PO Box 261160, Encino, CA 91426 and email to legal@sidekickwellness.com.

 9.8 Waiver.
 The failure by either Party to enforce any provision of this Agreement will not constitute a waiver of future enforcement of that or any other provision.